 It was a local, grass-roots movement to train a new generation of tradespeople in these traditional building skills that ultimately evolved into ACBA.
 The school is now a fully-accredited college offering four-year, bachelor of applied science degrees in architectural carpentry, architectural stone carving, classical architecture, forged architectural ironwork, masonry, plasterwork, and timber framing.
 ACBA also offers associate degrees in ironwork, masonry, and woodworking.

-“Demographically, we’ve had students from across the US., including Alaska,” said Leigh, “One-quarter are women; our median age is around 26, though students range from traditional high school seniors who have just graduated to returning veterans, to one student who has retired in her late 50s with a PhD who wishes to begin a second career.”
+“Demographically, we’ve had students from across the US., including Alaska,” said Handal, “One-quarter are women.
+Our median age is around 26, though students range from traditional high school seniors who have just graduated to returning veterans, to one student who has retired in her late 50s with a PhD who wishes to begin a second career.”

 Finally, we saw the stone, plaster, and masonry shop, the woodshop, and the blacksmithing shop.
-While the shops themselves were impressive, with woodworking benches, hand tools, anvils, and modern machines just begging for a novice or experienced craftsman to walk up, pick them up, turn them on, and do great work, what was more impressive was seeing the students’ projects in progress.
-While my eyes jumped excitedly to the replica of a historic plaster ceiling, a conical timber-framed roof, and ornate iron railings, mostly the work of seniors, it is the result of a thoughtfully staged education that allows students to build such masterpieces.
+While the shops themselves were impressive, with woodworking benches, hand tools, anvils, and many modern machines, what was more impressive was seeing the students’ projects in progress.
+The replica of a historic plaster ceiling, a conical timber-framed roof, and the ornate iron railings that I saw during my visit, are mostly the work of seniors, and the result of a thoughtfully staged education that allows students to build such masterpieces while still in training.

 Along with their classroom and studio time, students spend 10 to 15 hours each week in the shop of their respective trades, plus the time they need to practice skills or complete a project.
-They learn to sharpen tools before they learn to use them, to do things with hand tools before they learn to use power tools, and in some cases, to make tools that they can’t buy.
-They have to demonstrate proficiency in certain areas, like generating classical architectural drawings, laying up a brick wall, framing a winder stair, or forging a refined coat hook before they can move forward in their program or graduate.
+They learn to sharpen tools before they learn to use them, to complete projects with hand tools before they learn to use power tools, and in some cases, to make tools that they can’t buy.
+They have to demonstrate proficiency in certain areas, like generating classical architectural drawings, laying up a brick wall, framing a winder stair, or forging a coat hook before they can move forward in their program or graduate from the school.

 I had the pleasure of spending time with two department chairs during my visit to ACBA.
 Jack Brubaker, the chair of the blacksmithing program was a full-time artisan blacksmith for almost 50 years before he came to ACBA to teach.
 Jack has bachelor’s and master’s degrees in fine art and operated a successful blacksmith shop in Bloomington, IN. for many years.
 He’s taught for the Artist Blacksmith Association of North America, of which he was president in 1984.
 He has also taught for the British Artist Blacksmith Association and lectured at the World Congress.
 Jack is thrilled to be using his retirement to pass along what he has learned over a celebrated career.